rocketorangemen/ORM/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End Code
+The back end to an e-commerce site that will use Sequelize and Express to build the application!